Iron Spot Brick Cleaning

 Mast climbing scaffolding proximity to the wall can make rinsing below a challenge.
 When cleaning on this type of equipment, the operator should create the maximum allowable space between the wall and deck.
 A hose “Y” should be placed close to the pressure washer with an auxiliary rinsing hose and nozzle attached with a second operator doing the rundown chasing.
 An alternative to this is attaching a soaker hose to the deck at the wall to create a constant source of water run down for the wall.
 This type of brick in a well-constructed wall should not have any excess water problems.

 Be aware: If a chemical cleaner runs over the iron spot brick when dry, with mortar present, the glaze will disappear and leave a streaky iridescent or dull appearance.
-Use OneRestore® sprayed on and rinsed off will restore the finish.
+The use of OneRestore® sprayed on and rinsed off will restore the finish.